 Fees & Funding

-IDCORE has ten EPSRC funded places available each year.
-Students who receive an award will have the fees paid and receive a tax-free stipend of £19,595 per annum.
+DCORE has ten EPSRC funded places available each year.
+Students who receive an award will have the fees paid and receive a tax-free stipend significantly enhanced above the EPSRC base rate.
 Places are awarded to successful applicants on a first come, first served basis, so early application is encouraged.

 Research council funding for postgraduate research has residence requirements which students must meet to receive funding.
 Normally, to be eligible for a full award a student must have no restrictions on how long they can stay in the UK and have been ordinarily resident in the UK for at least 3 years prior to the start of the studentship (with some further constraint regarding residence for education).
 Please refer to the EPSRC website for full details on eligibility.

 Students who are not eligible for EPSRC funding may still be offered a place on IDCORE but will need funding to cover the cost of their tuition fees and living costs.
 Such places will normally only offered to students who have funding from a government, charity or company covering both the tuition fees and their living costs.
 It is very important that if you are not eligible for EPSRC funding and have, or are seeking, alternative funding that you state this on the application form.